 \subsubsection{Impacts on Power Dispatch and Reserve Scheduling}

-Maintaining the balance between generation and demand is a fundamental objective of power system operation.
+As economically available energy storage remains limited relative to the scale and duration of power system needs, maintaining the power balance between generation and demand remains a fundamental objective of power grid operation.
 On the short‑term timescale, power balance is achieved through {unit commitment} (UC) and {economic dispatch} (ED), supported by {reserve scheduling} to accommodate unforeseen power variations~\cite{wood2013power}.
-The immense and bursty power usage of AI data centers, particularly during intensive model training and large-scale inference, introduces significant uncertainty and rapid load variations to the grid operation~\cite{mughees2025forecast}.
+The immense and bursty power usage of AI data centers, particularly during intensive model training and large-scale inference, introduces significant uncertainty and rapid load variations to grid operation~\cite{mughees2025forecast}.
 This challenges conventional deterministic power dispatch schemes and necessitates advanced short‑term forecasting techniques for AI data center loads~\cite{mughees2025forecast,li2023shortterm}.
-However, accurate prediction remains inherently difficult due to their complex, non‑cyclic patterns and dynamic scheduling behaviors of AI workloads.
+However, accurate prediction remains inherently difficult due to the complex, non‑cyclic patterns and dynamic scheduling behaviors of AI workloads.
 In addition, the rapid and unpredictable ramping of AI data center loads imposes greater reserve requirements.
-To ensure reliability amid large and fast load variations, grid operators need to maintain elevated spinning and non‑spinning reserve margins, which increase operational costs and call for additional fast‑responding reserve resources.
+To ensure reliability amid large and fast load variations, grid operators may need to maintain elevated spinning and non‑spinning reserve margins, which increase operational costs and call for additional fast‑responding reserve resources.